 Virginia is home to over 90 schools and universities, and 19 of them offer certificates and associate's degrees in welding.
 Areas of emphasis may include inert gas or gas metal arc.
 Those looking to enter the workforce immediately should consider a certificate program.
-The certificate programs may last 1-2 years, while it will take 2 years to earn an associate's degree.
+The certificate programs last one to two years, while it will take two years to earn an associate's degree.
 Supervised welding is a common core requirement.
-General admissions requirements of a high school diploma apply to the potential enrollment of these programs.
+A high school diploma is required to apply to these programs.
 Below are brief overviews of the programs, as well as a summary of school and tuition information.

 Central Virginia Community College